cayton10/EComm/README.md

 I started implementing this function by writing a new class method within the Product_class.php file.
 Since the product details page has instantiated a product object with all the information we need( productID, name, price, etc ), I decided to use the instantiated `$id` {:.php} to query the prodopt table of the database and return all options associated with that product.

 #### Update:
 Got into developing this feature when I realized one of my classmates entered bogus information which essentially renders the <strong>opt_Group</strong> field pointless for the items they loaded into the database.
 Awaiting a fix so I can continue working.

+### 11.9.2020
+Fixes to databse for <strong>opt_Group</strong> were implemented.

+I finished up product options feature by returning all `DISTINCT` {:.sql} product options for the instantiated product object.
+Distinctions are made by using the opt_Group, and opt_Name fields to both plan further querying and output appropriate option labels for the <select> elements.
+Using an iterative `foreach()`{:.php} approach, I queried the database using the instantiated object's productID, along with <strong><em>that</em><strong> iteration's opt_Group value to bring back all available options for that particular group: IE, color, size, storage, etc.